 In summer the Boundary Rooftop is the ideal spot to rise above the streetside hustle and sip cocktails as the sun sets over a slightly hushed, 360-degree view of London.
 Shelter under the pergola and a string of fairy lights with a seasonal cocktail and a sharing plate of octopus and chorizo skewers, or fish or meat dishes cooked on a Robata grill.
 Or just head up after dinner and sit by the outdoor fireplace nursing a digestive glass of vielle prune.

-Peckham’s new rooftop bar has come to town this summer, converting an area of Bussey Buildings rooftop into a craft beer and kebab haven with sunset-perfect views of the city.
+Peckham’s rooftop bar is returning to town this summer, converting an area of Bussey Buildings rooftop into a craft beer and kebab haven with sunset-perfect views of the city.

 The London Beer Factory has set up 15 kegs of craft beer to choose from.
 Work your way through tropical flavoured Summer Session IPA, hoppy, American-style Paxton IPA and collaborations with Brewdog Clapham and French brewery Docteur Gabs.